evilchili/telisar-website/content/posts/religion-myth-and-folklore.md

 Corellon Larethian, Vandria Gilmadrith and Zandilar the Dancer all enjoy significant followings, with several monastic orders dedicated to each.

-By contract, Human religious practices are as varied and changing as the wind.
+In contrast, Human religious practices are as varied and changing as the wind.
 Perhaps due to their relatively short lifespan, there seems to be as many forms of worship amongst humans as there are humans!
 In every hamlet and field it seems you will find believers venerating everything from a God of War to a God of Small Insects That Protect Three-Leaved Houseplants.
 It is virtually guaranteed